-Important Note: The purpose of this detailed listing is to help you plan your scholarship search throughout the year.
-Please find information below about scholarships for South Dakota students.
+Important Note: The purpose of this detailed listing of South Dakota scholarships for college is to help you plan your scholarship search throughout the year.
+Please find information below about scholarships specifically for South Dakota students.
 Some of the deadlines may be from prior years.
-Scholarship deadlines are cyclical, so even if a deadline has passed, the website will likely be updated for the 2023-24 cycle.
+Scholarship deadlines are cyclical, so even if a deadline has passed, the website will likely be updated for the current school year.
 Be sure to reach out to the sponsor or check sponsor websites for the most recent details.

 January

-An applicant should desire a career in a trade supportive to the protection and enhancement of our natural resources and environment, the solid waste industry and/or related fields.
-Preference will be given to South Dakota residents intending to or enrolled at a South Dakota institution of higher learning, vocational school, or other postsecondary trade school.
+An applicant should desire a career in a trade supportive of the protection and enhancement of our natural resources and environment, the solid waste industry, and/or related fields not limited to but including heavy equipment operations, diesel technology, millwrights, environmental technicians, welding, GPS/computer technicians, etc. Preference will be given to South Dakota residents intending to enroll at or enrolled at a South Dakota institution of higher learning, vocational school, or other postsecondary trade school.
 The deadline to apply is January 15th.
 Learn more here.

-This gives a yearly opportunity for students working in health services within the midwest.
-There are seven different scholarships within the website students can take advantage of.
+MSSA Scholarships provides opportunities year-round for students working in health and human services within the Midwest.
+There are ten different scholarships within the website students can take advantage of.
+Students can receive up to $5,000, depending on the scholarship applied for.
+Applicants may apply to up to two scholarships so long as they meet all eligibility criteria.
 Due January 15th More info here.

-If you are a senior in a high school in Minnesota, North Dakota, South Dakota or Superior, Wisconsin that is in a community that has a Kiwanis Club you will be eligible for this $700 award.
-The deadline is January 27th.
+If you are a senior in a high school in Minnesota, North Dakota, or South Dakota that is in a community that has a Kiwanis Club, you will be eligible for this $700 award.
+The deadline is January 24th.
 More info here.

 February

-Will award scholarships to qualified and deserving high school graduates.
+The Coaches Against Cancer Scholarship will award scholarships to qualified and deserving high school graduates.
 The scholarship is intended to assist qualified graduates to further their education at an accredited institution of higher education.
-All applicants must be or have been a high school student athlete of an accredited South Dakota high school who has had some type of medical issues or a family member has had some type of medical issues that may have affected them during their high school career.
+All applicants must be or have been high school student athletes of an accredited South Dakota high school who have had some type of medical issue or whose family members have had some type of medical issue that may have affected them during their high school career.
 The deadline to apply is February 10th.
-More info. here.
+More info here.

-These are for $1,000.
-To be considered, applicants must be a graduate of an accredited high school and must show ample evidence that he/she is capable of succeeding at the post secondary level.
+The South Dakota Coaches Foundation Scholarship provides $1,000.
+To be considered, applicants must be graduates of an accredited high school and must show ample evidence that they are capable of succeeding at the postsecondary level.
 The deadline to apply is February 10th.
 Read more here.

-This is for $1,000.
+The Yankton College General Scholarship Program is for $1,000.
 Applicants must have a family relationship to Yankton College alumni, former faculty or staff or a family friend, teacher, pastor or other person with a connection to Yankton College.
 Applicants must also be seeking a four-year degree from an accredited university or college as a full-time student.
-The deadline to apply is February 24th.
+Applicants must have a high school GPA of at least 3.0.
+An ACT composite score of 21 or more or an SAT score of 1000 or more is required.
+The deadline to apply is February 21st.
 More info here.

-This is for Native American Students; provides support for freshman Native American Students who are pursuing studies in agribusiness, agricultural production, agricultural sciences, or a natural resources degree at any postsecondary institution.
-The deadline to apply is February 25th.
+The Ardell Bjugstad Scholarship Program provides support for freshman Native American students who are pursuing studies in agribusiness, agricultural production, agricultural sciences, or a natural resources degree at any postsecondary institution.
+Applicants must be enrolled members of a federally recognized Indian tribe whose reservation is located in South Dakota or North Dakota.
+The deadline to apply is February 28th.
 Read more here.

-This is awarded to first-time entering freshman at BHSU, DSU, NSU or USD and who will select elementary education as their major field.
+The Annis Irene Fowler/Kaden Scholarship is awarded to first-time freshmen at Black Hills State University, Dakota State University, Northern State University, South Dakota State University, or the University of South Dakota who will select elementary education as their major field.
 Special consideration is given to students with demonstrated motivational ability, a disability, or who are self-supporting.
-The deadline to apply is February 25th.
+The deadline to apply is February 28th.
 More details here.

-This is a scholarship that has students write an essay about helping their community and the award depending on your position is between $2,500-$10,000.
+The Independent Insurance Agents of South Dakota Serving Others Scholarship is a scholarship that has students write an essay about someone in their community who volunteers their time and money and is otherwise selfless in their support of the community.
+The award, depending on your position, is between $2,500 and $10,000.
 Due February 28th.
 More info here

 March

-This offers two one-time scholarships of $4,000 to returning full time USF students from South Dakota.
-The deadline is March 3rd.
+The Daughters of the American Revolution (D.A.R.)
+Scholarship offers two one-time scholarships of $4,000 to returning full-time USF students from South Dakota.
+The deadline is March 7th.
 Apply here.

-This provides up to 45 awards for $1,000 each to graduating high school seniors of rural South Dakota who will be pursuing a degree at any accredited U.S. vocational school, military academy, college, or university.
+The Golden West Scholarship Program provides up to 40 awards for $1,000 each to graduating high school seniors of rural South Dakota who will be pursuing a degree at any accredited U.S. vocational school, military academy, college, or university.
 Eligible applicants must currently reside within one of the Golden West exchanges and be enrolled at a post-secondary institution for the upcoming fall with at least 12 or more classroom credits.
-The deadline is March 15th.
+The deadline is March 14th.
 Read more here.

 This scholarship goes to the applicants with the highest class ranking among graduating seniors of Faith High School, traditionally the valedictorian and salutatorian.
 Applicants must plan to attend a college, university, or vocational or technical school.
 This scholarship offers multiple awards and is renewable.
 The deadline is March 15th.
 More info here.

 This award benefits graduating seniors from Dell Rapids public or private high schools.
-Eligible applicants must plan to attend an accredited college, or vocational or technical school, and demonstrate originality and interest in seeking personal challenges.
-Applicants may also be evaluated according to special circumstances, motivation to pursue goals, and the inspiration for those goals.
+Eligible applicants must plan to attend an accredited college or vocational or technical school and demonstrate originality and interest in seeking personal challenges.
+Applicants may also be evaluated according to special circumstances and must demonstrate motivation and inspiration to pursue goals.
 The deadline is March 15th.
 Read more here.

 Applicants for this scholarship must be graduating seniors of a public or private high school located in Dell Rapids, South Dakota, who plan to attend an accredited technical school or four-year academic college or university.
 Applicants must also have a GPA of 2.0 or higher.
 The deadline is March 15th.
 Website found here.